harrypirrit/assignment2-349/README.md

 In the User view - a user can select a currency they would like to convert from 1 NZD -> New currency.
 They can click convert and this will convert it and produce an output.

 In the Admin view - an admin can view live updates of the amount of times a currency has been converted.
 I.e, A 'currency count' for each.
+---

+Important Video Timestamps
+0:00 - we navigate from the Instance page to the User (EC2) Instance.
+Showing the working conversion.
+0:26 - we navigate from the Instance page to the Admin (EC2) Instance.
+This shows that the counter's have been updated, and the connection between them is successful.